williamtong/TILDA_defect_classification/README.md

 **2-class defect detection summary**

-**While model A-1 has the largest ROC-AUC, which is the most-used metric to evaluation the effectiveness of a 2-class model, it is important to note that model C-1 has the best _Recall_ for the _Defect_ class of 61.7%.
-However, this probably means C-1 performs better at a probability threshold of 50%.
-The setting of this threshold depends on the business use case, and we are not privy to this information from the data set description.
-We will follow the traditional metric of ROC-AUC and call A-1 our best 2-class model.
+While model A-1 has the largest ROC-AUC, which is the most-used metric to evaluation the effectiveness of a 2-class model, it is important to note that model C-2 has the best _Precision_ for the _Good_ class at 96.1%, and C-1 has the best _Recall_ for the _Defect_ class of 61.7%.
+It is likely that these two models perform very well only at the threshold of 50%.
+The setting of this threshold depends on the business use case, which we are not privy to from the data set description.
+In general, the model with the best ROC-AUC will have the best performance on the average, so we will follow the traditional metric of ROC-AUC and call A-1 our best 2-class model.

-Overall, the results are satisfactory given the simplicity of the model.
+**Overall, the results are satisfactory given the simplicity of the model.
 The ROC-AUC of 93.1%.
-The Precision for the _Good_ class of 96.1% is impressive, and the Recall for the _Defect_ class of 61.7% is an improvement over the previous iteration of the models, even if there is room for improvement.**
+The Precision for the _Good_ class of 96.1% is impressive, and the Recall for the _Defect_ class of 58.4% is an improvement over the previous iteration of the models, even if there is room for improvement.**

 **Defect IDENTIFICATION**